dannykryan/studybuddy/README.md

 StudyBuddy was created within one week as a half-term project at the School of Code software development bootcamp by a team of five junior software developers.

 The project was originally built as two separate [front-end](https://github.com/SchoolOfCode/bc15-w8-project-front-end-tech-gladiators) and [back-end](https://github.com/SchoolOfCode/bc15-w8-project-back-end-tech-gladiators) repos which I joined together into a single repo for ease of deployment.
+I have also fixed a number of bugs that were present in the application since completing the School of Code bootcamp.

 ## Overview